viant/endly/README.md

 **Deployment service**
-Deployment service check if target path resource, the app has been installed with requested version, if not it will transfer it and run all defined commands/transfers.
+Deployment service checks if target path resource, the app has been installed with requested version, if not it will transfer it and run all defined commands/transfers.
 Maven, tomcat use this service.

 | Service Id | Action | Description | Request | Response |